 \paragraph{Communication} We assume \emph{asynchronous communication}: messages can get lost or arbitrarily delayed.
-As consensus cannot be solved in asynchronous environments~\cite{flp}, we adopt the partial synchrony model of \PBFT{}~\cite{pbftj}: we \emph{always} guarantee non-divergence (referred to as a \emph{safety} guarantee), while only guaranteeing termination and service during periods of reliable communication with a bounded message delay (referred to as the \emph{liveness} guarantees).

-We assume that periods of unreliable communication can always happen, but will be followed by sufficiently-long periods of synchronous communication (during which \PVP{} can complete a limited number of steps to restore liveness).
+As consensus cannot be solved in asynchronous environments~\cite{flp}, we adopt the partial synchrony model of \PBFT{}~\cite{pbftj}: we \emph{always} guarantee non-divergence (referred to as \emph{safety}), while only guaranteeing termination and service during periods of reliable communication with a bounded message delay (referred to as \emph{liveness}).
+We assume that periods of unreliable communication are always followed by sufficiently-long periods of synchronous communication (during which \SpotLess{} can complete a limited number of steps to restore liveness).

-\paragraph{Authentication} We assume \emph{authenticated communication}: Faulty replicas are able to impersonate each other, but replicas cannot impersonate non-faulty replicas.
+\paragraph{Authentication} We assume \emph{authenticated communication}: faulty replicas are able to impersonate each other, but replicas cannot impersonate non-faulty replicas.
 Authenticated communication is a minimal requirement to deal with malicious behavior~\cite{book}.
 To enforce authenticated communication, we use two mechanisms: \emph{message authentication codes} (\MAC{}s) and \emph{digital signatures} (\DS{}s)~\cite{cryptobook}.
 As \MAC{}s do not guarantee \emph{tamper-free message forwarding}, we only use \MAC{}s (which are cheaper than \DS{}s) to authenticate those messages that are not forwarded.
 For all other messages, we use \DS{}s.
-We write $\Cert{p}{v}$ to denote a value $v$ signed by participant $p$ (a client or a replica).
+We write $\Cert{v}{p}$ to denote a value $v$ signed by participant $p$ (a client or a replica).
 Finally, we write $\digest{v}$ to denote the message digest of a value $v$ constructed using the same \emph{secure cryptographic hash function} as the one used when signing $v$~\cite{cryptobook}.